-As the day began, the Federal Army of the Cumberland was still situated on a line running from north (left) to south (right).
-Major General William S. Rosecrans, commanding the army, placed most of his strength on the left to block the roads leading to Chattanooga.
-Major General George H. Thomas’s XIV Corps and several supporting divisions held the left near the Kelly house.
+After a day of terrible fighting on September 19, the Federal Army of the Cumberland was still situated on a line running from north (left) to south (right).
+Major-General William S. Rosecrans, army commander, placed most of his strength on the left to block the La Fayette road and other roads leading to Chattanooga.
+Major-General George H. Thomas’s Fourteenth Corps and several supporting divisions held the left near the Kelly house.

-Lieutenant General D.H.
-Hill’s Confederate corps, now part of Polk’s wing, was to begin the attack.
-But Hill did not know about any of this until a courier delivered Bragg’s orders to him that morning.
-Hill read the orders and protested that he could not get his men into assault positions “for an hour or more.”
+Lieutenant-General D.H.
+Hill’s Confederate corps, now part of Polk’s wing, was to begin the attack; specifically, Major-General John C. Breckinridge’s division, on the extreme right, was to attack first.
+Polk did not inform either Hill or Breckinridge of this, even though Breckinridge and Polk shared the same campfire the night before.
+Hill did not know about any of this until a courier delivered Bragg’s orders to him that morning.
+Hill read the orders and was displeased that his corps was to be subordinated to Polk.
+Hill protested that he could not get his men into assault positions “for an hour or more.”
 Bragg arrived on the scene and berated both Polk and Hill for the delay.

 The attack finally began at 9 a.m., but the Confederates could not break the strong defenses that Thomas’s Federals had built overnight.
 Frustrated by Polk’s delay, Bragg canceled the echelon attack and instead ordered Longstreet’s left wing to assault the Federal center.
 Heavy woods, rough terrain, and piecemeal troop deployment resulted in many small, independent battles opening all along the line.

-The Confederates destroyed the two Federal corps (Major General Alexander McCook’s and Crittenden’s) in the center and on the right, overrunning Rosecrans’s headquarters and sending half the Federal army fleeing in retreat.
+The Confederates destroyed the two Federal corps (Major-General Alexander McCook’s and Crittenden’s) in the center and on the right, overrunning Rosecrans’s headquarters and sending half the Federal army fleeing in retreat.
 A Federal general recalled, “All became confusion.
 No order could be heard above the tempest of battle.
-With a wild yell the Confederates swept on the far to their left.
+With a wild yell the Confederates swept on far to their left.
 They seemed everywhere victorious.”

 “They came through with resistless impulse, composed of brigades formed in divisions.
 Before them our soldiers turned and fled.
 It was wholesale panic.
 Vain were all attempts to rally them… We have lost heavily in killed today.
 The total of our killed, wounded, and prisoners can hardly be less than 20,000, and may be much more… Enemy not yet arrived before Chattanooga.
 Preparations making to resist his entrance for a time.”